rhx/COrvibo/README.md

 # COrvibo
-A wrapper for using orvibo from Swift
+A bridging module for using the [Orvibo Smart WiFi Plug library](https://github.com/OllieDay/orvibo) from Swift.